 Why Common Winter Comforters Break Down Overnight

-Below is how popular comforter types typically perform for cold sleepers after several hours, not just at bedtime.
+Below is how the best warm comforters on the market typically perform for cold sleepers after several hours, not just at bedtime.

 | Comforter Type | Where It Breaks Down for Cold Sleepers |